chatotp/web-client/README.md

 # ChatOTP
 ChatOTP is a chat protocol designed for anonymity and security through one-time pads.
 Each client generates a unique one-time key for encryption per session.

+**Note:** This project was created as a part of term project for Cryptography and is not recommended for production purposes as of now.

 ## ChatOTP web-client
 **(Note: Make sure you are running the server before running the web-client)** This repository contains source code for ChatOTP Web-Client.
 The web-client uses SignalR for robust and faster connection between multiple clients and servers.